 How to Care for a Betta Fish

 The Basics of understanding the requirements of these fish, is simple.
-They’re carnivorous, meaning they live off insects and larva such.
+They’re carnivorous, meaning they live off insects and larva in the wild.
 Much of their time is spent hunting and for high protein foods.
-Furthermore, they’re a labyrinth fish, which means that they have the ability to absorb oxygen from air (like us).
+Furthermore, they’re a labyrinth fish, which means that they have the ability to absorb oxygen from air.

 This is why they can survive in low oxygen environments such as swamps and paddies.
 Low water movement + warm water = low oxygen.
 And the reason why they don’t need water filters..
 They prefer to come to the surface, to take a breath and aren’t strong swimmers.